tianyuG/bitraede/macos/README.md

 ### Q6: Why biträde cannot be run with `sudo`?
 A6: For security concerns.
 If `sudo ./bitraede.command` is allowed, everything in this script will be executed with elevated permissions, which is not only not necessary but also can be potentially dangerous, especially with custom scripts.

+### Q7: What version of OS X/macOS can I upgrade to with biträde?
+A7: All iMacs in DISIS have OS X 10.11 installed, so it can be upgraded to macOS 10.12 or higher. biträde also utilises a tool called `startosinstall`, which are not available in OS X 10.10 installer or earlier versions.

+### Q8: What is the differences between 'update' and 'upgrade'?
+A8: In the scope of this README, 'update' is defined to be 'updating system software to the _current_ major version', whilst 'upgrade' is defined to be 'upgrading system software to the _lastest available_ major version'.
+For example, if you update an iMac with OS X 10.11.1 (El Capitan) installed, it will be updated to OS X 10.11.6, the most recent OS X 10.11 available at the time of writing; however if you choose to upgrade, it will be upgraded to macOS 10.12.2, the most recent macOS available at the time of writing.

+In addition, if you choose to update the system, the software updater will also check for updates of certain system features (Digital Camera RAW Compatibility Update, for example).

+### Q9: Where can I obtain OS X/macOS installer?
+A9: The only official way is through Mac App Store. **Do not download it from internet** as it can be manipulated (even though biträde will probably reject it as it won't pass codesigning verification). **Do not share the installer with others** as it contains an Mac App Store receipt (which can be traced back to who released the installer).

+### Q10: Why not use flags (`--reboot-required`, for example) instead of special files?
+A10: This is intensional. biträde is designed with the assumption that the maintainer may not have too much experience with UNIX, and double clicking on the script would be easier for the maintainer (rather than figuring out how to run the script with flags).
+It is also not practical to wait for user input as it is designed to reduce user input.
+That said, you can use `--check-update` and/or `--reboot-required` instead.

+## Notes for scripting
+* Do not use scripting unless you fully understand what you are doing [^12].
+* If an command requires elevated permission, use `sudo` in front of the line that really needs it.
+Avoid using `su`.
+* Test the script before deploying to production.
+* Scripts must use `.sh` or `.command` file extensions.
+UTI is not checked.
+* In addition, scripts must be executable. biträde will not try to change file mode bits.
+* If your script requires reboot: Copy the file named `REBOOT_REQUIRED` from the root folder to `scripts` folder.
+Bear in mind that if `.pkg` files are installed, biträde will attempt to reboot at the end anyways.
+The reboot will not occur immediately if system update/upgrade is requested; otherwise the script will attempt to reboot after all scripts were executed regardless of the outcome of the scripts.